 Lyngbya (resistant algae)

 Lyngbya algae is a type of blue green pond algae.
-Just like filamentus algae, this plant begins to develop at the bottom surface of the water pond and then grows toward the surface.
+Just like filamentus algae, this plant begins to develop on the bottom surface of the pond and then grows toward the surface.
 When it reaches the surface of the pond, it can appear blue green, black or gray.
 It turns to sponge-like colonies, shielded by mucilage.
 Since mucilage is highly resistant to chemicals, Lyngbya is very difficult to remove from the ponds.

 Pithopora (resistant algae)

 Pithopora, also commonly known as horse hair pond algae, is a dark-green algae.
 This type of pond algae often grows in wide clumps that bear close resemblance to steel wool.
 The individual filaments consist of widespread branches.
 Pithopora algae have rapidly regenerating cells which make them grow more quickly.
-It also starts to develop at the bottom surface of the pond and ultimately grows up to the top surface.
+It also starts to develop at the bottom surface of the pond and ultimately grows up to the surface.

 The cell walls of this type of pond algae consist of silica; a mineral substance.
 Diatoms are brown or gray in color and typically grow in colonies.
 Unlike other types of pond algae that float in water, algae diatoms develop on solid surfaces.

 String algae is a type of pond algae that grows in water bodies bordering other plants or rocks.
 They normally appear as long green hair.
 Although string algae are not hazardous, they can ruin the natural appearance of the water in the pond.